Frequently Asked Questions about Vehicle Transport

 Yes.
 In fact, many car transport companies will actually have your car(s) on trailers with up to 8 to 10 other cars for at least part of the way.

 Many car carriers do ship motorcycles as well.
+At this stage however, we’re unable to provide quotes for this through our service.

 Some SUV’s are so large that they equal the weight and size of two cars!